 Hand Over Heart Patriotic Holidays For Americans To Celebrate Every Year

-President’s Day (Third Monday In February)
+Presidents’ Day (Third Monday in February)

 Officially known as Washington’s Birthday, this holiday has been a national holiday since President Johnson signed the Uniform Holiday Bill in 1968.
-Part of the bill that attempted to change the name of this holiday from Washington’s Birthday (officially) to President’s Day failed, however.
-Most Americans still refer to it as President’s Day, despite its official designation.
+Part of the bill that attempted to change the name of this holiday from Washington’s Birthday (officially) to Presidents’ Day failed.
+However, most Americans still refer to it as Presidents’ Day, despite its official designation.

-Armed Forces Day (The Third Saturday In May)
+Armed Forces Day (The Third Saturday in May)

-Memorial Day (Observed On The Last Monday In May)
+Memorial Day (Observed on the Last Monday in May)

 D-Day (June 6th)

 On June 6th, 1944, Operation Overlord was launched against the Nazi-held coastline of Normandy.
-Although the U.S. wasn’t the only country involved in this operation, they did suffer the loss of over 160,000 troops and 13,000 aircraft.
+Although the U.S. wasn’t the only country involved in this operation, it did suffer the loss of over 160,000 troops and 13,000 aircraft.
 Although not as many Americans celebrate this holiday as they should, we feel that it should be on the holiday to-do list for everyone.

 Flag Day (June 14th)